Human nature: Created human nature

 As originally created, the Bible describes "two elements" in human nature: "the body and the breath or spirit of life breathed into it by God".
 By this was created a "living soul", meaning a "living person".
 According to Genesis 1:27, this living person was made in the "image of God".
 From the biblical perspective, "to be human is to bear the image of God."

 Genesis does not elaborate the meaning of "the image of God", but scholars find suggestions.
 One is that being created in the image of God distinguishes human nature from that of the beasts.
 Another is that as God is "able to make decisions and rule" so humans made in God's image are "able to make decisions and rule".
-A third is that mankind possesses an inherent ability "to set goals" and move toward them.
+A third is that humankind possesses an inherent ability "to set goals" and move toward them.
 That God denoted creation as "good" suggests that Adam was "created in the image of God, in righteousness".

 Adam was created with ability to make "right choices", but also with the ability to choose sin, by which he fell from righteousness into a state of "sin and depravity".
 Thus, according to the Bible, "humankind is not as God created it."